monmima/main-aide-memoire/other-stuff/README.md

 # Other Useful Stuff

-## Quick and Dirty Way of Injecting JS in WordPress
+## A Quick and Dirty Way of Injecting JS into WordPress

 Thanks to [hmwebdev](https://github.com/hmwebdev) for this tip.